Michail-Marakis/ViaPharma/README.md

   - First and last name
   - Phone number
   - Email
-  - Password and confirmation
+  - Password
   - Address, region, postal code
-  - Tax Identification Number (VAT)
+  - Pharmacists can **register** multiple pharmacies under their name
 - They can **browse products**, which include:
   - Product name
   - Price (without and with VAT)